-- 1. Buildings, structures, and premises may be used for any of the following purposes and uses customarily accessory thereto but no others, subject to the regulations and conditions enumerated herein: - a) Municipal, public utility, federal or state use. - b) Churches or other religious institutions. - c) Schools, colleges and dormitories accessory thereto. - d) Wholesale offices or showrooms including indoor warehouse facilities. - e) General industrial uses including manufacturing, storage, processing, fabrication, packaging and assembly, except the following: - (1) Abattoir and commercial slaughtering. - (2) Manufacturing of corrosive, poisonous or malodorous acids and chemicals - (3) Cement, lime, gypsum and plaster-of-paris manufacture. - (4) Fertilizer manufacture or fat rendering in manufacture of tallow, grease, and oils. - (5) Glue, size and gelatin manufacture. - (6) Petroleum and kerosene refining or distillation and derivation of by-products. - (7) Manufacture of explosives and the storage of explosives in bulk. - (8) Smelting and reduction of copper, tin, zinc and iron ores. - (9) A yard for the storage and sale of used building and junk material. - (10) Asphalt plants. - f) Offices for business or professional use. - 2.
-Permitted and allowable uses pertaining to this district shall comply with the following dimensional regulations: - a) Minimum lot size: 20,000 sq. ft. - b) Maximum lot coverage, including accessory buildings: 40% - c) Minimum lot width: 100 ft. - d) Minimum front and rear-yard setbacks: 30 ft. - e) Minimum side-yard setback: 20 ft. - f) Maximum building height: 40 ft. - g) Off-Street parking requirements: One space for each two persons employed or anticipated to be employed on the largest shift for all types of permitted industrial buildings and one additional space for each 1,000 sq. ft. of floor space.
+- 1. Buildings, structures, and premises may be used for any of the following purposes and uses customarily accessory thereto but no others, subject to the regulations and conditions enumerated herein: - a) Municipal, public utility, federal or state use. - b) Churches or other religious institutions. - c) Schools, colleges and dormitories accessory thereto. - d) Wholesale offices or showrooms including indoor warehouse facilities. - e) Electric Generation. - f) General industrial uses including manufacturing, storage, processing, fabrication, packaging and assembly, except the following: - (1) Abattoir and commercial slaughtering. - (2) Manufacturing of corrosive, poisonous or malodorous acids and chemicals. - (3) Cement, lime, gypsum and plaster-of-paris manufacture. - (4) Fertilizer manufacture or fat rendering in manufacture of tallow, grease, and oils. - (5) Glue, size and gelatin manufacture. - (6) Petroleum and kerosene refining or distillation and derivation of by-products. - (7) Manufacture of explosives and the storage of explosives in bulk. - (8) Smelting and reduction of copper, tin, zinc and iron ores. - (9) A yard for the storage and sale of used building and junk material. - (10) Asphalt plants. - g) Offices for business or professional use. - 2.
+Permitted and allowable uses pertaining to this district shall comply with the following dimensional regulations: - a) Minimum lot size: 20,000 sq. ft. - b) Maximum lot coverage, including accessory buildings: 40% - c) Minimum lot width: 100 ft. - d) Minimum front and rear-yard setbacks: 30 ft. - e) Minimum side-yard setback: 20 ft. - f) Maximum building height: 40 ft.; provided, however that exhaust stacks associated with an electric generating facility may be up to 70 ft. in height. - g) Off-Street parking requirements: One space for each two persons employed or anticipated to be employed on the largest shift for all types of permitted industrial buildings and one additional space for each 1,000 sq. ft. of floor space.
 Adequate docking space shall be provided so that no loading or unloading operation shall take place from any public or private way.